 After being greeted by the Shadow of Zul, you’ll have only one direction to go: the southern path into the Lustrous Apse.
 Once inside, click the circular dial on the monolith to activate the spirits guarding this room.
 Be wary of the many Minion of Zul slowly winding around the center as you slowly clear the area.
 When every spirit is slain, the Golden Serpent will rise to challenge your passage.

 - Animated Guardian; the first line of defense against intruders.
-Avoid standing in their Suppression Slams–they often are aimed at dps rather than the tank–and watch out for the faster cast time once they gain the Released Inhibitors buff at 55% health.
+Avoid standing in their Suppression Slams–they often are aimed at dps rather than the tank–and watch out for the faster auto attacks once they gain the Released Inhibitors buff at 55% health.

 - Minion of Zul; a potent, if fragile, being summoned by Zul.
 Bound by Shadow (purgeable) will instantly kill them once removed, but be wary of their Fixate and a long fear from Pit of Despair if they reach their target.
 Arcane Torrent and Mass Dispel will work wonders.